 Guest Houses: There are small guest-houses throughout Barbados, particularly in Christchurch.
 Some offer self-catering facilities.

 Self Catering: There are a large number of Apartments, Cottages and Villas available for rent, and a number of modern complexes are being built on the northwest coast.
 Older buildings, with a more local character, are available on the less popular east coast.
 There are also smaller, family-run Apartment Hotels and many apartment-style hotels that leave the visitor with a choice of self-catering or restaurant eating.

 Weather in Barbados

 It is warm and sunny all year round with an average daytime high of 75 – 85F.
 The nights are usually slightly cooler.
-The prevailing north east trade winds blow steadily so that although it is bright and sunny, it is not unbearably hot.
+The prevailing northeast trade winds blow steadily so that although it is bright and sunny, it is not unbearably hot.
 The rain usually comes in quick showers.
 The dry season lasts from January to June.
-Hurricane season in the Caribbean is between June and end of October, however Barbados has managed to avoid the hurricanes of the last 60 years.
+Hurricane season in the Caribbean is between June and the end of October, however, Barbados has managed to avoid the hurricanes of the last 60 years.

 What to do in Barbados